Market Tops and 5 Good Reasons for Cash on the Sidelines

-In fact, if you had chosen to sit out the market anytime in the last three years from today, you’d be ahead of the game because the recent rout has wiped out 3 years.
+In fact, if you had chosen to sit out the market anytime in the last three years to today (back in March 2020), you’d be ahead of the game because the recent rout has wiped out 3 years.
 The key lesson is that when the market corrects, it usually takes out several months to years of market gains and market corrections occur quite frequently about every other year or so.

 But it is important not to capitulate to the Fear-Of-Missing-Out (FOMO) where you put the money back in after taking it out because the market continues to churn higher.
 The goal is to re-balance your risk and asset allocation and keep it that way until it is necessary to re-balance again.